Shree30-star/Shree30-star/README.md

 - 👋 Hi, I’m @Shree30-star
-- 👀 I’m interested in ...wrirting poem but does it have anything to do with codind?
+- 👀 I’m interested in ...wrirting poem but does it have anything to do with coding?
 NO.
 - 🌱 I’m currently learning ...Engineering
 - 💞️ I’m looking to collaborate on ...coding/porject
 - 📫 How to reach me ...ping me